 - Leopold Museum (famous for the huge Schiele collection and permanent exhibition around the era of the Wiener Moderne.
 Also has a variety of special exhibitions)

-- MUMOK (Museum of Modern Art with several temporary exhibitions on at any one time and its own extensive collection)
+- mumok (Museum of Modern Art typically with several special exhibitions on at any one time and often drawing on its own extensive collection)

 - Architekturzentrum Wien (Austria’s museum of architecture, with permanent and special exhibitions)